Is The Autel MaxiCom MK808ts The Best Scanner (2023)

 What can it do?

-For the technician or DIY, this tool can be a great personal tool allowing you to do quick scans and resets, all without paying a ridiculous amount of money.
+For the technician or do-it-yourselfer, this tool is a great asset, allowing you to do quick scans and resets, all without paying a ridiculous amount of money.
+I like that the scan tool records data and scan reports so you can look back to check codes or data later on.
+This can be super helpful when you need it.

-The tool has a very good data screen with multiple pids, it records fairly quick so you can monitor temps, fuel trims, voltage signals, etc.
+The scan tool has a very good data screen with multiple pids, it records fairly quickly so you can monitor temps, fuel trims, voltage signals, etc. On the fly!

 This tool allows you to diagnose, quickly and efficiently.